Ulises-Rosas/WoRMStools/README.md

 #### Installation

 Upon downloading this repository, unzip it and move into `WoRMStools` directory.
-Then you can run the following to install excutables:
+Then you can run the following to install executables:
 ```Shell
 python3 setup.py install
 ```